 CREATING THE COTTON THREAD

 This is another feature of the conscientious collection of raw materials: machines generate lots of waste and consume large quantities of water.
-This is because machines extract both cotton and branches, making it harder to separate the fibre from the dirt and then requiring more water to clean it.
+This is because machines extract both cotton and branches, making it harder to separate the fiber from the dirt and then requiring more water to clean it.

-Once picked, the natural cotton balls (which are white, khaki or coffee in colour) are pulled apart so that the seeds can be removed.
+Once picked, the natural cotton balls (which are white, khaki or coffee in color) are pulled apart so that the seeds can be removed.
 The cotton is then stretched and pounded into a rectangle in preparation for spinning it into thread.

 After this, the cotton is hand-spun on a spool.
 The women use one hand to spin the spool while the other holds the cotton high until long strands begin to form.
 It's necessary to spin the cotton several times to achieve a very fine cotton thread.

 Other objects used to dye the thread include beetroot, avocado, guava, carrots, insects, basil and cinnamon.
-Interestingly, the plant or insect can sometimes produce an unexpected colour.
+Interestingly, the plant or insect can sometimes produce an unexpected color.
 Who would have thought that avocado dye equals pink yarn?